MinnowBoard-org/website/README.md

 xdg-open http://localhost:8080
 ```

+The `sync` script performs a site upgrade by building the lastest
+version and then renaming the `build` directory to
+`${branch}-${shortSha}`, then setting a symlink from `live` to that new
+directory.
+BASE is therefore set to point to `live/` on the staging
+and production systems.

 ## Where do the "Get Help" submissions go?

 If you navigate to the /help page of the website, it provides a web